subconsciousnetwork/subtext/README.md

 ## One of the many attempts of nature to evolve a Xanadu

-By an accident of convergent evolution, Subtext haveappens to have some similarities to Ted Nelson's ELF format (Nelson, 1965).
+By an accident of convergent evolution, Subtext happens to have some similarities to Ted Nelson's ELF format (Nelson, 1965).

 ![Ted Nelson “A File Structure for the Complex, the Changing, and the Indeterminate”, 1965](./assets/elf.png)